S0la1re/Product-Ranking-AB-Testing/README.md

 Control Group: Mean = 51.38, CI = [40.07, 62.68]<br>
 Experiment Group: Mean = 64.69, CI = [53.34, 76.05]

+P-value (0.0349) is lower than 0.05, so we can reject the null hypothesis.
+(Ha): The ARPU between the old and new ranking algorithms is different.

 #### Visualization
 ![ARPU_with_95%_Confidence_Intervals](images/ARPU_with_95_Confidence_Intervals.png)